qcri/Arabesque/input/user_guide.md

 ![TLE paradigm:](assets/img/TLE.png)

 The systems exhaustively explores all subgraphs in the graph.
 We use the term **embedding** for a subgraph.
 Exploration proceeds in exploration steps.
 At each step the existing embeddings are expanded by one new neighboring vertex or incident edge, depending if the application wants vertex-based or edge-based exploration.
 If we add vertices, then every time a new vertex is added to an embedding, all the edges between the new vertex and the ones currently in the embedding are also added to the embedding, i.e., subgraphs are vertex-induced.
-If we add edges, then every time a new vertex is added to an embedding, the vertex at the other end of the embedding is also added.
+If we add edges, then every time a new edge is added to an embedding, the vertex at the other end of the edge is also added (if it wasn't already in the embedding).

 Each newly generated embedding, called candidate embedding, is streamed through a user-defined **filter** function, which returns a boolean saying whether the embedding is interesting or not.
 If the embedding is interesting, it is streamed over a user-defined **process** function, which typically derives some output from the embedding.
 After the process function, the new embedding is added to the set of embeddings to be expanded on the next exploration step.
-Before that, the embedding is streamed through an optional user-defined termination filter function, which is true by default and operates similar a filter function.
+Before that, the embedding is streamed through an optional user-defined termination filter function, which is true by default and operates similarly to a filter function.

 Applications that need to aggregate values across multiple embeddings can also define optional aggregation functions.
-Their operations is depicted below.
+Their operation is depicted below:

 ![Agg paradigm:](assets/img/Agg.png)

-The process function can call a **map** function, which sends a value *v* to the aggregator associated with the key *k*.
-The aggregator runs a user-defined **reduce** function.
+The process function can call a **map** function, which sends a key-value pair *(k, v)* to a certain aggregator.
+This aggregator then runs a user-defined **reduce** function to merge all *(k, v)* pairs with the same key *k*.
 The aggregated values become available for reads by user-defined functions at the end of the exploration step.
 Before the filter function, Arabesque executes two user-defined functions that can take advantage of aggregated values: **aggregate-filter** and **aggregate-process**, which are analogous to the filter and process function.
 These two additional functions allow pre-filtering and pre-processing based on values aggregated in the previous steps.

 ## Arabesque API
 Let us see how to create a new computation in Arabesque.
 Arabesque operates in two modes: vertex-induced and edge-induced expansion.
 For algorithms using vertex-induced expansion, it is necessary to create a new class that extends *VertexInducedComputation*; for algorithms using edge-induced expansion, the new class must extend *EdgeInducedComputation*.
 Implementing a computation entails overriding methods of the parent class.
-Both partent classes extend the following interface (we report only the most important methods).
+Both parent classes extend the following interface (we report only the most important methods).

  ```java
 public interface Computation<E extends Embedding> {